MED0001541378 – This website contains imagery which is not suitable for persons under the age of 18. Viewer discretion is advised.

 Exact costing is highly variable as it depends on your history and circumstances, the hospital used and specifics of the procedure.
 Brow Lifts are typically cosmetic and private health insurance and medicare do not assist with costs.

 If a procedure can be given an item number then rebates will apply.
-In this scenario, out of pocket costs are typically less than amounts paid for surgery overseas.

 A cost guide can be requested from my office on 9228 2188 (+61 8 9228 2188).